 To take advantage of P2P lending, borrowers first need to do their research to find the platform that fits their needs.
 They then must follow the application process to become pre-approved and receive loan offers from potential lenders.

-Finally, before committing to a loan, borrowers should carefully read the terms and conditions of each offer they receive so they can choose the most competitive offer and fully understand their repayment responsibilities.
+Finally, before committing to a loan, borrowers should carefully read each offer’s terms and conditions so they can choose the most competitive offer and fully understand their repayment responsibilities.